 Known for her remarkable voice and songs that are full of passion and honesty, Kate Wallace has been the New Folk winner at both Napa Folk Festival and Sierra Folk Festival.

-In 1995, Kate Wallace saw the release of her debut album; 'Kate Wallace' (Honest Entertainment Records, 1995), which was originally recorded for RCA Records and finished with Honest Entertainment, included three music videos that were in steady rotation.
+In 1995, Kate Wallace saw the release of her debut album; ‘Kate Wallace’ (Honest Entertainment Records, 1995), which was originally recorded for RCA Records and completed with Honest Entertainment, included three music videos which were in steady rotation.

 Kate Wallace’s self-titled debut album, ‘Kate Wallace’ (Honest Entertainment Records, 1995), included the following tracks:

-Personnel involved in the recording of Kate Wallace's self-titled debut album, 'Kate Wallace' (Honest Entertainment, 1995), included some of the best players in the world: Stuart Duncan, Darrell Scott, Brent Rowan, Mark Prentice and Sonny Garrish.
+Personnel involved in the recording of Kate Wallace’s self-titled debut album, ‘Kate Wallace’ (Honest Entertainment, 1995), included the following:

 In 2004, Kate Wallace saw the release of ‘Two Lane America’ (Riozen / New Pair O’ Dimes Records, 2004), which was a collaborative effort with singer / songwriter Michael Camp; the album was recorded in Nashville, was popular at Kerrville Festival and was highly successful on The Gavin Americana Chart.

-It was also in 2004 when Kate Wallace saw the release of 'Too Long From the Sea' (Riozen / New Pair O' Dimes Records, 2004), which is considered by some to be Kate’s masterpiece; the album is full of great Americana tunes about love, longing and life.
+It was also in 2004 when Kate Wallace saw the release of ‘Too Long From The Sea’ (Riozen / New Pair O’ Dimes Records, 2004), which is considered by some to be Kate Wallace’s masterpiece; the album is full of great Americana tunes about love, longing and life.

 ‘Brave New World’